 - Explanation of how the Society’s support will be acknowledged

 The application material must address the above point.
 It should include applicant(s) name(s), meeting city and country, meeting venue, dates of event, title of event, description of the event, list of proposed speaker names and institutions, estimated total number of attendees and student attendees, plans for advertising the event, and list of additional sponsors.
-Applications must be submitted at least six months before the meeting/course date.
-Applications are evaluated by the Board of Directors on a continuous basis.
+Applications are evaluated by the Board of Directors on a continuous basis, and decisions on the applications are expected to be sent within 6 weeks of acknowledgement of receipt of the application.
 Submission for support must be made to the Society’s secretary.